 Guide to Sun Valley

 We are very lucky to have four distinct seasons in Sun Valley, all with their own draws.
-Sun Valley Ski Resort provides skiing on both Bald Mountain and Dollar Mountain.
-The latter having more beginner terrain.
-The area also has expansive snowshoeing, snowmobiling, cross-country skiing and back-country skiing access.
+Sun Valley Ski Resort provides skiing and snowboarding on both “The Big Mountain”, Bald Mountain and “The Beginner Mountain”, Dollar Mountain, where ski school is located.
+The area also has expansive snowshoeing and Nordic skiing trails, snowmobiling and even Heli-skiing for back-country access.

 Sun Valley is the perfect outdoor vacation destination no matter the season.
 Apart from all the recreational activities, there are events, festivals and concert series to attend year-round.
 Plan your adventure-filled Sun Valley vacation and experience everything the area has to offer.